 The Lions’ history incudes four NFL championships, but long-suffering Detroit football fans still await the team’s first Super Bowl championship.
 All of the franchise’s championships came before the Super Bowl era, with the Lions last hoisting the NFL championship trophy in 1957.

-FanDuel Sportsbook put the Detroit Lions’ odds of winning Super Bowl 55 (to be played in February 2021) at +6600.
-Those odds make the Lions one of the longest shots to win the championship out of the 32 NFL franchises.
+FanDuel Sportsbook put the Detroit Lions’ odds of winning Super Bowl 55 at +6600.
+Those odds made the Lions one of the longest shots to win the championship out of the 32 NFL franchises.
 Of course, they didn’t win.

 The Lions play their home games at Ford Field in downtown Detroit.
 Major rivalries include NFC North foes like the Chicago Bears, Green Bay Packers, and Minnesota Vikings.